upstash/cli/README.md

 ## Authentication

 When running `upstash` for the first time, you should log in using `upstash auth login`.
-Provide your email and a api key.
+Provide your email and an api key.
 [See here for how to get a key.](https://docs.upstash.com/redis/howto/developerapi#api-development)

 As an alternative to logging in, you can provide `UPSTASH_EMAIL` and